-The Sapphire Preferred from Chase comes with a sign-up bonus of 50,000 Ultimate Rewards points after spending $4,000 in purchases in the first 90 days.
-50,000 Ultimate Rewards is worth at least $625 in travel!
-Also, there’s no annual fee for the first year.
-After that, its $95.
+The Sapphire Preferred from Chase comes with a sign-up bonus of 60,000 Ultimate Rewards points after spending $4,000 in purchases in the first 3 months of account opening.
+60,000 Ultimate Rewards is worth at least $750 in travel!

-New card applicants and returning applicants that owned the Chase Sapphire Preferred® Card at least 48 months ago, can qualify to earn 50,000 bonus points by spending $4,000 in the first three months.
-If you’ve applied for 5+ credit cards in the last 24 months you most likely won’t qualify for the Chase Sapphire Preferred.
+New card applicants and returning applicants that owned the Chase Sapphire Preferred® Card at least 48 months ago, can qualify to earn 60,000 bonus points by spending $4,000 in the first three months.
+But if you’ve applied for 5+ credit cards in the last 24 months you most likely won’t qualify for the Chase Sapphire Preferred.

 The Flexibility of the Chase Sapphire Preferred